happybeing/svelte-iux/README.md

 # Svelte iUX - Component Library

-WORK IN PROGRESS - no useful code here yet!
+WORK IN PROGRESS - use at your own peril!

 **Svelte incremental UX (iUX)** is a library of experimental web components being used to explore ideas for improving the UX of a complex application: [Visualisation Lab](https://github.com/theWebalyst/visualisation-lab).

-iUX components are created for use with the Svelte web framework and in a specific application, but the will I hope be transferrable, hence putting them in a library from the start.
+iUX components are created for use with the Svelte web framework and in a specific application, but the will I hope be of general use so here they are.

 #### Join The Discussion
 I welcome discussion of the vision (below) and any collaboration on ideas, testing and code.
 So feel free to open an issue with questions or contributions of any kind.

 #### Svelte and Svench
-This component library uses **Svench**, an experimental workbench for building **Svelte** components, and was made by taking a copy of the [svench/example](https://github.com/rixo/svench/tree/master/example) directory and modifying that.
+This component library uses **Svench**, an experimental workbench for building Svelte components, and was made by forking [svench-component-template]([???](https://github.com/rixo/svench-component-template)) from which to obtain updates and bugfixes to Svench.

 # Svelte iUX Vision

-None of this is code yet, it has literally just emerged from my head.
-I haven't even drawn any pictures except in my head (sorry!).
+Here's the early vision which has lead to an initial set of components being trialled in [Visualisation Lab](https://github.com/theWebalyst/visualisation-lab).

 ## Revealer Controls